Tumor

 Precancerous cells are aberrant cells that, if left untreated, can turn into cancer.
 Some of these cells have minor alterations that may go away on their own.
 However, some precancerous cells pass on genetic mutations and become increasingly aberrant as they divide, eventually transforming into cancer.
 A precancerous disease might take a long time to progress to malignancy.

 Precancerous alterations range in severity from minor to severe.
-Precancerous alterations can be described in a variety of ways depending on how mild or severe they are.
+Precancerous alterations can be described in various ways depending on how mild or severe they are.

 Carcinoma in situ is the most severe type of precancerous change.
 The cells are very abnormal but have not grown into nearby tissue.
 Carcinoma in situ is usually treated because it has a high risk of developing into cancer.